Use of force in prison

 When are staff allowed to use force against a prisoner?

-Prison Service Order (PSO) 1600 Use of Force contains details about when and how force should be used.
-The PSO states:
+The Use of Force Policy Framework contains details about when and how force should be used.

 Wherever possible staff should try to resolve a situation using de-escalation and communication skills, such as speaking to the person involved.